-- 7.2.1 The Executive Director of Finance, Performance and Estates is responsible for: - a) Commercial bank accounts and Government Banking Service (GBS) accounts; - b) establishing separate bank accounts for the Trust's non-exchequer funds if required; - c) ensuring payments made from 1 commercial bank or GBS accounts do not exceed the
+7.2.1 The Chief Finance Officer is responsible for:

-- amount credited to the account except where arrangements have been made; and - d) reporting to the Board all arrangements made with the Trust's bankers for accounts to be overdrawn. - e) monitoring compliance with Department of Health and Social Care guidance on the level of cleared funds. - f) Establishing treasury policies and procedures to ensure the effective management of cash and bank balances
+- a) commercial bank accounts and Government Banking Service (GBS) accounts. - b) establishing separate bank accounts for the Trust's non-exchequer funds if required. - c) ensuring payments made from commercial bank or GBS do not exceed the amount credited to the account except where arrangements have been made. - d) reporting to the Board all arrangements made with the Trust's bankers for accounts to be overdrawn. - e) monitoring compliance with Department of Health and Social Care guidance on the level of cleared funds. - f) Establishing treasury policies and procedures to ensure the effective management of cash and bank balances.